insect-biome-atlas/coidb/README.md

 5. Stripping any leading and trailing gap (`-`) characters
 6. Removing sequences with remaining gaps
 7. Removing sequences with non DNA characters.

+### Species name matching

+If running with `--gbif-backbone` (config parameter `gbif_backbone: True`) species names from the filtered BOLD output are matched with the `pygbif` python package using the checklist key specified with `--gbif-checklistkey` (config parameter `gbif_checklistkey`).
+Only exact matches are used and if alternative matches with equal confidence are found the matched name is ignored.

 ### Filling missing data